nehanandini3/pwn.college_neha/Shell-Variables.md

 ### Notes:

-- `read` command is used to get input from the user and stroe it in a variable.
+- `read` command is used to get input from the user and store it in a variable.
+- `-p` argument, can be used to specify a prompt.

 # Reading Files